 - Trial: If there is still no resolution in the case, the case will proceed to trial—a formal setting in which a judge will preside over the parties as they present evidence and testimony in support of child custody.
 The judge may also call on witness to provide testimony.
 Trials can last anywhere from a few hours to several days or even weeks.

-- Final Custody Order; Registration of Custody Order: A child custody case concludes when the judge writes the final order.
+- Final Custody Order: A child custody case concludes when the judge writes the final order.
 The final order describes the full extent of judge’s ruling on child custody and describes which parent is awarded legal custody and/or physical custody, how the parents will structure visitation, and the final parenting plan that the parents must follow.
-The parents must then register the final order with the local court.
+This Order will be signed by the Judge and filed into the Court’s record.

 - Enforcement: Child custody is an ongoing issue with long-term effects.
 After the conclusion of the child custody case, parents are expected to abide by the terms of the judge’s final order.
 If violated, parties may seek a remedy in court.
 For example, if a parent is granted regular visitation rights but is later denied, the parent should consult an attorney to enforce the existing court order

-In all child custody cases, the primary legal consideration is “what is for the best interest of the child and what will best promote the child’s welfare and happiness.”
-Under Georgia law, there are 17 factors that the court takes into consideration when assessing custody arrangements.
-No single factor is determinative in establishing custody rights.
+In all child custody cases, the primary legal consideration is “what is in the best interest of the child and what will best promote the child’s welfare and happiness.”
+While for many parents, the primary concern is how to get full custody in GA, there are 17 factors that the court takes into consideration when assessing custody arrangements.
+No single factor is determinative in establishing custody rights under custody laws in Georgia.
 These factors, with examples, are shown in the table below.
 The full text of the law can be found at O.C.G.A. § 19-9-3.

-Under Georgia law, there are different types of child custody determinations.
+Under Child Custody Laws in Georgia, there are different types of child custody determinations.
 Depending on the final custody order, each parent may receive a varying degree of authority in physically caring for the child and making decisions on behalf of the child.
-There are two primary considerations associated with child custody: (a) physical custody, which refers to when, where, and how the child will live with each parent, and (b) legal custody, which refers to how each parent is involved in making decisions related to the child’s medical care, education, religion, and extracurricular activities.
+There are two primary considerations associated with child custody laws in Georgia: (a) physical custody, which refers to when, where, and how the child will live with each parent, and (b) legal custody, which refers to how each parent is involved in making decisions related to the child’s medical care, education, religion, and extracurricular activities.

 - Sole Custody: In some cases, the court vests all custodial duties in a single parent.
 The parent is therefore the primary physical custodian of the child (caring for the child the majority of the time) and the sole legal custodian of the child (making all important decisions on behalf of the child).
 In general, awards of sole custody are rare.